 - One from a character reference other than a family member

 You can learn more about the ASHRAE Donald E. Nichols Scholarship here.

 3. Ann Buchanan Scholarship Fund

-Students graduating from public high school in Williamson County who are not in the top ten percent of their graduating class but have overcome unique life challenges may apply for the Ann Buchanan Scholarship Fund.
+Eligible students are graduating from public high school in Williamson County.
+They are not in the top ten percent of their graduating class.
+They need to show how they have overcome unique life challenges.
 The challenges may include life-threatening illness, injury or other extraordinary circumstance.
 Students must plan to attend an accredited college, vocational or technical school.
-The scholarship is non-renewable.
+This Tennessee college scholarship is non-renewable.

 You can learn more about the Ann Buchanan Scholarship Fund here.